Øresund Bridge: History

-Ideas for a fixed link across the Øresund were advanced as early as the first decade of the 20th century.
-In 1910, proposals were put to the Swedish Parliament for a railway tunnel across the strait, which would have comprised two tunnelled sections linked by a surface road across the island of Saltholm.
+Over the years, there have been several proposals for a fixed link across the strait.
+One of the most radical was to dam the strait and then pump out the water to create land for development.
+Ideas for a fixed link across the Øresund were advanced as early as the late 1800s.
+And in 1910, proposals were put to the Swedish Parliament for a railway tunnel across the strait, which would have comprised two tunnelled sections linked by a surface road across the island of Saltholm.
 The concept of a bridge over the Øresund was first formally proposed in 1936 by a consortium of engineering firms who proposed a national motorway network for Denmark.

 The idea was dropped during World War II, but picked up again thereafter and studied in significant detail in various Danish-Swedish government commissions through the 1950s and 1960s.
+In 1954, the first Øresund Delegation was appointed to investigate the conditions for a bridge link.
+In its final report in 1962, the delegation proposed a 53 m tall bridge of reinforced concrete.
+The cost was estimated at SEK 600 million and was to be financed by a bridge toll of SEK 15.

-However, disagreement existed regarding the placement and exact form of the link, with some arguing for a link at the narrowest point of the sound at Helsingør–Helsingborg, further north of Copenhagen, and some arguing for a more direct link from Copenhagen to Malmö.
+However, disagreement existed regarding the placement and exact form of the link, with some arguing for a link at the narrowest point of the sound at Helsingør–Helsingborg, north of Copenhagen, and some arguing for a more direct link from Copenhagen to Malmö.
 Additionally, some regional and local interests argued that other bridge and road projects, notably the then-unbuilt Great Belt Fixed Link, should take priority.
 The governments of Denmark and Sweden eventually signed an agreement to build a fixed link in 1973.
 It would have comprised a bridge between Malmö and Saltholm, with a tunnel linking Saltholm to Copenhagen, and would have been accompanied by a second rail tunnel across the Øresund between Helsingør and Helsingborg.

 However, that project was cancelled in 1978 due to the economic situation, and growing environmental concerns.
-As the economic situation improved in the 1980s, interest continued and the governments signed a new agreement in 1991.
+As the economic situation improved in the 1980s, interest resumed and the governments signed a new agreement in 1991.